 Frontal Fibrosing Alopecia

-Disguising the Effects
+Disguising the Effects using the Integrated Intralace System

 The Intralace System™ effectively disguises the areas of hair loss and when used in conjunction with our revolutionary Natural Hair Line Parting and Natural Hair Line Sides then we can recreate the clients hair line and the system is worn 24/7.

 Clients can wash, brush and care for their new hair just like it was their own.
 It is undetectable to the human eye.
-The Intralace System can be integrated with the clients own natural hair immediately behind the affected areas and we use sections of a medical grade tape to secure the immediate front hair line and sides.
+The Intralace System® can be integrated with the clients’ own natural hair immediately behind the affected areas and we use sections of a medical grade tape to secure the immediate front hair line and sides.
 The system is semi-permanent and unlike a wig it does not need to be removed at night, it becomes part of you and is a very natural looking and manageable way to disguise the effects of FFA.

-Likely Causes and Outlook
+Likely Causes and treatment for FFA

 Scientists believe that Frontal Fibrosing Alopecia is a direct result of the immune system attacking an individual’s hair follicles, which causes inflammation.
 This in turn damages the follicle.
 As the majority of women with FFA have been through the menopause, it is thought that there may be a hormonal link.
 Frontal fibrosing alopecia is thought to be a variant of lichen planopilaris.

 When choosing a treatment it is important to remember that FFA is an irreversible process with a slow course although in some cases it may stabilise after a few years.
 Currently there is no clearly defined line of treatment.
 Topical treatments such as steroid gels or creams may be prescribed and a course of antibiotics may help reduce inflammation.
-Please consult your GP.
+Please consult your doctor.

 Close-up of the natural hair line

-Dr Vicky Joliffe, consultant dermatologist, describes FFA
+Dr Vicky Joliffe describes FFA

 ‘Frontal Fibrosing Alopecia is a relatively newly described cause of hair loss which has only been recognised over the past 15-20 years.the cause is not known but research worldwide is currently being undertaken to investigate any precipitating causes.